Torven’s Ford

 Torven’s Crossing & The Reed Docks

-The shallow ford is about 2-3 feet deep and crossable, marked by pale stones beneath the water’s surface, worn smooth by generations of passage.
+The shallow ford is marked by pale stones just beneath the water’s surface, worn smooth by generations of passage.
 A line of reed-wrapped poles marks the safest route across.

 Downriver, a set of creaking wooden docks—collectively called the Reed Docks—jut into deeper water, tied with barges, ferries, and flatboats.